What’s the best type of exercise for lowering blood pressure?

 Take it easy for the first few minutes while your body warms up and for the last few minutes as your cardiovascular and respiratory systems wind down.

-Your target should be 40 minutes to one hour, three or four times a week.
+The government recommends 150 minutes of moderate intensity exercise across the week, made up of 30 minutes to an hour, three to five times a week.
 Build up gradually and always listen to your body.

 Other benefits of aerobic physical activity, when combined with resistance exercise, include: